JimSeker/drawing/README.md

 <b>legacy</b><br>
-DrawDemo uses a canvas to draw on, then display via an imageview and  is no longer updated svtest is a very simple SurfaceView to draw and "animate" a moving box and is no longer updated.
+DrawDemo uses a canvas to draw on, then display via an imageview and  is no longer updated<BR>
+svtest is a very simple SurfaceView to draw and "animate" a moving box and is no longer updated.